towersvault/shinpokered/patches_and_info/Guide_to_New_Player_Functions.md

 **Reworked Fishing**
 - The locations of the Good Rod and the Super Rod have been swapped.
 - Route 12 has been altered to give access to its Fishing Guru without needing the Pokeflute.
-- The Super Rod now randomly adds 0 to 7 levels to anything it hooks.
+- All rods now randomly add 0 to 7 levels to anything it hooks.
-- The Good Rod has been altered:
-  - Its hardcoded list of 2 pokemon has been increased to 8.
-  - Levels of pokemon that can be hooked have mostly been increased.
-  - A level modifier of +0 to +7 is randomly added to hooked pokemon for more variety.
-- The Old Rod has been altered:
+- The Old Rod can fish up two kinds of pokemon (depending on the current map).
-  - 50% of the time it will act as a Good Rod.
-The implication is that it was "Good" long ago.
-  - No longer a key item.
-  - Eventually supplanted by the Good Rod.
-Might want to sell it for a good price.
+  - Magikarp or Goldeen
+  - Magikarp or Poliwag
-- The Good Rod maintains some niche utility over the Super Rod.
-Comparing the two:
+- The Good Rod can fish up three or four kinds of pokemon (depending on the current map).
-  - Super Rod
-    - Has route-based encounter tables.
-    - Access to rarer or evolved pokemon.
-    - Each encounter table only has up to four pokemon.
-  - Good Rod
-    - Limited to a single hardcoded encounter table.
-    - Pokemon encountered are unevolved and entry-level.
-    - Up to eight different pokemon can be hooked.
+  - Poliwag, Horsea, Krabby
+  - Poliwag, Krabby, Goldeen, Psyduck
+  - Goldeen, Psyduck, Shellder
+  - Goldeen, Shellder, Horsea, Tentacool

 **Reworked Daycare**
 The daycare lets you select moves to forget (if any) upon retreiving your pokemon.